Barbell Lunges

 Related exercises to discover

-Barbell lunges is a gym work out exercise that targets quadriceps and also involves abs and calves and glutes & hip flexors and hamstrings.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Powerbag / sandbag lunges, wall angels and single / one leg bench bodyweight squats are related exercise that target the same muscle groups as barbell lunges.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Barbell lunges is a gym exercise that targets quadriceps and also works abs and calves and glutes & hip flexors and hamstrings.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Chair squats, trx suspension strap mountain climbers and cardio – swimming.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.